fnyin/bse_gc_aae_2025/README.md

 ### 1 Omitted Variable Bias, Assessing Models, Fisher Inference, Stata (April 25, FW)

-In this session, we will cover different topics of general interest, before turning to more specific methods.
+In this session, we will cover different topics of general interest before turning to more specific methods.
 These are (a) sometimes we are just left with the OLS.
-Can we learn anything from coefficient movements and the stability of our estimates when including or excluding more controls?, (b) in this course we will not talk about inference much but here is one powerful method for inference in experiments (that can also be applied in non-experimental settings) that works without distributional assumptions, its Fisher inference..., (c) for both topics we will use Stata, so this is being introduced alongside.
+Can we learn anything from coefficient movements and the stability of our estimates when including or excluding more controls?
+We will explore different methods and their interpretation under homogeneous and heterogeneous treatment effects. (b) In this course, we will not talk about inference much, but here is one powerful method for inference in experiments (that can also be applied in non-experimental settings) that works without distributional assumptions, it's Fisher inference... there is a very good chance we will only get to look at Fisher in week 2, though, (c) We will use Stata for both topics, so this is being introduced alongside.
+Students have in the past used R (at their own risk) in the beginning - by the end of the course everyone was on Stata.

 - Assessing endogeneity problems in OLS through coefficient movements
-- Fisher inference
 - Introduction to Stata software
+- Fisher inference (potentially next week)

 #### References